Guar gum futures ease on low demand | Business

 - India

-Guar gum prices on Thursday fell by Rs 26 to Rs 12,603 per five quintals in the futures market as traders offloaded their holdings in line with weak trends in the spot market.
+Guar gum prices on Monday fell by Rs 203 to Rs 12,494 per five quintals in the futures market as traders offloaded their holdings in line with the weak trends in the spot market.

 Marketmen said slackness in demand in the spot market and ample supplies from growing regions put pressure on guar gum prices.